-Prior to installation, make sure that contact surfaces of cylinder heads and spark plugs are free of grime.
+Prior to installation, make sure that contact surfaces of cylinder head and spark plug are free of grime.

-Using a feeler gauge, set the spark plug gap.
+Using a feeler gauge, set the spark pluggap.

-SPARK PLUG GAP

-450 0.7 mm - 0.9 mm (.028 in035 in)
+SPARK PLUG GAP 450 0.7 mm - 0.9 mm (.028 in035 in)

-570 0.7 mm to 0.8 mm (.028 in to .031 in)

 Apply a small amount of copper-based anti-seize lubricant over spark plug threads to prevent a possible seizure.

-Screw spark plugs into cylinder heads by hand and tighten with a torque wrench and a proper socket.
+Screw spark plug into cylinder heads by hand and tighten with a torque wrench and a proper socket.